M66B/FairEmail/docs/FAQ-da-rDK.md

 Long version:

-* 256 bit-nøglen genereres med *PBKDF2WithHmacSHA1* vha. en 128 bit sikker, tilfældigt salt og 65.536 iterationer
+* The 256 bit key is generated with *PBKDF2WithHmacSHA1* using a 128 bit secure random salt and 65536 iterations
-* Cipher'en er *AES/CBC/PKCS5Padding*
+* The cipher is *AES/CBC/PKCS5Padding*

 <br />